HerbyW/shuttle/README.md

 # shuttle (renamed from SpaceShuttle)

-for Flightgear Flightsimulator by Herbert Wagner
+for Flightgear Flightsimulator by Herbert Wagner 2016-2018 (schamangerbert, HerbyW)

 Based on works from: Gijs de Rooy, NASA (3D)